tuosuniversity/Vellum/Output/EN/Setting Down Your Thoughts/11_step2.md

 ### Article 1

-**SEO-Optimized Title:** Neuroplasticity & Mindfulness: How to Rewire Your Brain for Lasting Happiness with Quantum Mindfulness
+ Neuroplasticity & Mindfulness: How to Rewire Your Brain for Lasting Happiness with Quantum Mindfulness

 **Article Body:**